 As a struggling freelance copywriter in my early 20s, I’ll never forget stumbling across a blog about how a copywriter scaled her business… but not for a good reason.
 She put herself and her newly-found success on a pedastle—saying she no longer got down in the mud with the pigs of the freelance world to gladiator death fight for small beans clients.
 Okay, that’s not verbatim, but essentially that’s what stuck out in my mind.

 While I give absolute kudos to any woman or human for becoming successful in business, I felt less-than listening to this particular advice about starting small instead of busting down the doors of offices to pitch myself to the CEO.
-That
+That is, until I realized her journey has no impact on my own and I should take bits of her strategy and apply them to my own—without the side of shade.

 As an entrepreneur, you better damn well not think you’re better than the modest opportunities life throws your way.
 Take all the legs up and pick as much low-hanging fruit as possible.
 It’s OKAY to start tiny and utilize tools means for small scale businesses and freelancers.
 YOU DO YOU and remember that your own gut instinct and self-approval matters most.
 If your method works, go for it.
 Just think how much more interesting your autobiography/memoir will be when you shatter norms and make it off your own ingenuity.